eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Pseudonyms can be used to authenticate a user when it is not necessary for a relying party to learn the identity of a user.

 Concretely, the use-case is as follows:
-1. A user registers a pseudonym at a relying party using their EUDIW.
+1. A user registers a pseudonym at a relying party using their Wallet Unit.
 2. The user can afterwards do a series of interactions with this relying party.
 3. If the user at a later point wishes to build upon previous interactions with this relying party they should then be able to authenticate with the pseudonym used for registering.
 Thereby, the user "logs in" to the same account at the relying party.
-The user uses their EUDIW to perform this authentication.
+The user uses their Wallet Unit to perform this authentication.

 ### 3.2 Use Case B: Presentation of Attributes with Subsequent Authentication using Pseudonyms